Pittsburgh-NEH-Institute/pr-app/pr-app-tutorials/yeoman.md

 1. At the command line, and within the same folder you created and ran Yeoman in, type `git branch -m main` to change the repo's branch name to the conventional "main."
 1. On GitHub, create a new repository with the same name as the folder you created. **Important**: Make sure that you create an *empty* repository, *without* a README.
 1. Once you have created the empty repository, follow the instructions under "...or push an existing repository from the command line."

-## TODO

-1. Pushing commits to GitHub will launch a GitHub CI (continuous integration) build, which will fail because *package.json* doesn’t (yet) exist.